Parasite Prevention & Control Information & Prices

 A Heartworm test (blood test) should first be performed on an adult dog prior to administering Heartworm preventive medication.
 Due to time restraints during our mobile clinics, we cannot perform these tests and therefore, we do not carry Heartworm medication for adult dogs.
 However, we do carry a medication for cats which provides treatment and control for multiple worms, including Heartworms.
 Cats do not need to have a Heartworm test prior to receiving this medication.

 All weights (1.8-16.5 lbs): $20 per dose.

 Centragard is a topical medication for cats which helps prevent and control Hookworms, Roundworms, Tapeworms, and Heartworms.
 It can be applied monthly as a preventive or used one time as a treatment for existing parasites.
 This medication can NOT be applied when using Revolution, but it can be applied with topical flea & tick medications which do not treat or control Heartworms.
 Our staff will apply the medication at our clinic unless you would rather take the product home to apply to your cat at a later time.

 All weights (up to 5-15 lbs): $25 per dose; $70 per 3-dose pack

 REVOLUTION (Puppies 6 weeks & older)

-Revolution is a topical medication which helps prevent and control fleas.
-We recommend Revolution for the treatment of large flea infestations.
+Revolution is a topical medication which helps prevent and control fleas, prevent flea eggs from hatching, prevention of heartworm disease, and the treatment and control of ear mite infestations.
 The weights/sizes of Revolution we carry is for kittens, cats up to 15 lbs and puppies under 5 lbs.
 This medication can be used as a monthly flea preventive treatment.
 Revolution can NOT be used while using Centragard for cats.
 It may be used while using NexGard for dogs.